top of page

 Frequently used remuneration components

-Clothing subsidy: In areas with an unfamiliar and harsh climate, where special clothing is required.
+• Clothing subsidy: In areas with an unfamiliar and harsh climate, where special clothing is required.

 The social security obligation

-Clarify the social security obligation!
+Clarify the social security obligations!

 Taxation of income